 Tuesday, June 18, 2019, 1pm – 4pm

 This training will focus on identifying best practices in regards to valve packing installation in downstream emissions service.
 The best valve packing installed incorrectly will not ensure compliance to LDAR requirements.
 It is imperative that a plant have a serious, focused, approach to this important subject.
 One way to improve this is by creating a continuous improvement process regarding valve packing that is fact based and focusing on identifying and classifying root causes of packing performance.
-Register now!